 The proposed mine, the Pebble Limited Partnership, would create a “10-square-mile-wide containment pond are intended to hold between 2.5 billion and 10 billion tons of mine waste that Pebble would produce over its lifetime”, a 700′ tall dam wall and several miles in length.
 One of the largest mines in the world, it’s expected to span a 20 mile swathe of Alaska State land.
 The acidic nature of the waste would require environmental treatment and monitoring for years to come.
 The potential devastation if something goes awry here, in the land of frequent volcanic and seismic activity, would be immeasurable.

 The Stop Pebble Mine movement has garnered strong grassroots local support, from commercial fishermen, local subsistence community, adventure tourism and guiding folks such as myself.
 Several organizations are working hard to resist this mining proposal.
-Trout Unlimited are one group, as are Renewable Resources Coalition and Alaska Center for the Environment.
+Trout Unlimited are one group, as are Renewable Resources Coalition and Stop Pebble Mine.
+NRDC are also staunch opponents to the proposal.

 While Pebble Mine is perhaps more of a local issue issue for Alaskans because it’s on state, not federal land, it reaches everyone across country.
 People come from all over the world to the Alaska Peninsula to view and photograph the great brown bears that feed on salmon here.
 I think it’s imperative that the photography community get behind the Stop Pebble Mine program, and do what we can to have a collective voice heard.
 I hope that all those other photo tour operators from across the world who come to photograph these great bears will rise to the call and say No to Pebble Mine.